bjorns/aem-cmd/README.md

     $ acmd assets import ~/Images/selfies

-The tool maintains a directory of lockfiles under /tmp/acmd_assets_upload on the local filesystem where each uploaded file is marked so that aborted imports can be resumed without redoing previous imports.
+The tool maintains a set of lockfiles under /tmp/acmd_assets_ingest on the local filesystem where each uploaded file is marked so that aborted imports can be resumed without redoing previous imports.
 The lockfile directory can be overridden with the `--lock-dir` flag.